pschroen/hello-websockets-server-status/README.md

 #### Dev notes

-This is a starter app meant for copy-pasting the `/server-status` route into your Express project.
+This is a starter app meant for copy-pasting the `server-status` subscription logic into your Express project.
 Comment-out the status data you don't want to reveal about your server.

 <br>